Solutions-Nitriques/anti_brute_force/README.md

 - Backend content page for managing blocked IPs and colored lists
 - A Facade/Singleton class -ABF- for developers to leverage anti_brute_force capabilities (ex.: email reports or use with the member extension)

+### NOTES ABOUT PROXIES

+If you are using Symphony on a server that sits behind a proxy, it will always track 127.0.0.1 as remote address, simply because PHP doesn't see anything else in `$_SERVER['REMOTE_ADDR']`.
+In order to fix this, please set the 'remote-addr-key' setting to the field set by your proxy in order to let ABF access the real user IP.

+Most proxies will set the 'HTTP_X_FORWARDED_FOR' field with the respective user's IP but some other provider (such as CloudFlare) will create a custom field.
+Your best bet would be to do some actual penetration testing to be sure ABF works properly.

 ### REQUIREMENTS ###